santiagobarreda/brms_tools/docs/week-3.md

       ylim = c(140,320), xlim = c(0,0.025), type = 'l')
 tmp = density (females$f0[females$adult=="adult"])
 lines (tmp$y, tmp$x, lwd = 3, col = coral)
-tmp = density (females$f0)
-lines (tmp$y, tmp$x, lwd = 3, col = 1)
 ```

 <img src="week-3_files/figure-html/unnamed-chunk-4-1.png" width="768" />

 ## Estimating the difference two means with 'brms'

 In chapter 2 the model we fit had the simplest possible formula, just an intercept.
 Here, we need to extend this to include an actual predictor: a vector indicating 'adultness'.
 Remember that formulas look like this `variable ~ predictor`.
 So, if we want to predict f0 based on whether the talker is an adult or not, our model is going to have a formula that looks basically like this `f0 ~ adult + (1|speaker)`.
-You can think of this meaning something like 'We expect the distribution to vary based on whether the talker is an adult or not'.
+You can think of this meaning something like 'We expect the distribution to vary based on whether the talker is an adult or not, in addition to speaker-specific adjustments to the intercept'.

 Note that the model calculates an intercept (mean value) for each speaker, but does **not** include an effect for `adult` for each speaker (i.e., the model does *not* include a term like `(adult|speaker)`).
 This is because we are estimating a mean for each speaker, but not the effect for 'adultness' for each speaker.
 Each speaker is only either an adult or a child, and so we cannot estimate the effect for 'adultness' for each speaker.
 Doing things that don't 'make sense' from the model's perspective will cause it to crash or return strange values.